alexiscyber14/rails_backend/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Hello Rails Back-End API <a name="about-project"></a>

 > Welcome to the Hello Rails Back-End API!
 This API provides a random greeting generator.
 It allows you to retrieve a random greeting from a pre-defined list of greetings.
+It uses a react redux app for the front end to display the randome greetings.
+<a href="https://github.com/alexiscyber14/react-frontend">HERE IS THE LINK TO THE REACT FRONTEND</a>

 ## 🛠 Built With <a name="built-with"></a>